jessepav/lacygoill-wiki-backup/floating_point/glossary.md

 # f
 ## floating-point representation

-The usage  of the  concept of  scientific notation,  in a  binary implementation context, to represent numbers in computer memory.
+The usage of the concept of scientific notation to represent numbers in computer memory.

-    ± S × 2^E
+    ± S × β^E
-    1 ≤ S < 2
+    1 ≤ S < β

 ### Why is it called “floating”-point?